dailystory/docs/articles/changelog/2021/january.md

 * Bug that could cause wrong lead id to trigger when there are duplicates
 * Text message should trigger condition checks on message reply
 * Add condition handler for text message replies
+* HIde properties when drag to delete in automation
+* Larger canvas size for automation designer

 ## January 25, 2021
 * Bool data types in for contact custom fields should pass a querystring parameter